CONCERN: Biceps Tendinitis

 Sudden increases in training load

-Reduced thoracic mobility
+Reduced thoracic spine mobility

 How Manual Therapy May Help